-- National Institutes of Health - National Institute of General Medicine Sciences - National Institute of Diabetes, Digestive and Kidney Diseas - WA State Association of Fire Fighters Burn Foundation www.execution.composition of all we know about response to injury, we still do not offer good solutions to patients with chronic non-healing wounds or with hypertrophic scars and keloids.
+- National Institutes of Health - National Institute of General Medicine Sciences - WA State Accessibilities of Eiro Eighters Durn Foundation ound repair constitutes an essential component of every surgical subspecialty.
+The health care system spends millions of dollars annually to apply the latest goo-du-jour onto wounds.
+But in spite of all we know about response to injury, we still do not offer good solutions to patients with chronic non-healing wounds or with hypertrophic scars and keloids.
 Our collective efforts have been focused on understanding the response to cutaneous injury for wounds with either insufficient or exuberant responses.